 Hey Whole30’er!
 Diana here.
-I’ve guided hundreds of people through Whole30s and have learned a thing or two along the way.
+I’m a registered dietitian, the writer behind the blog Sustainable Dish, and a Whole30 Certified Coach.
+I’ve guided hundreds of people through the Whole30 program and have learned a thing or two along the way.
 There are certain behaviors that can really help you succeed on your journey, and I’m so excited to share them with you.

 1. Eat Enough Protein I notice that when folks cut out their morning toast, they forget to double up on their eggs.
 Most people are not eating enough protein.
 This post on my site explains this in depth.
 If you aim for at least 20% of your calories from protein on a 2,000 calorie diet, that’s 100 grams.
 This means 4-6oz of eggs, fish, red meat or poultry at each meal.
 Animal protein is incredibly satiating, and full of easily absorbed vitamins and minerals.
 (Don’t confuse grams of protein with weight of meat, these are different values.)

 2. Don’t Go Nuts When people complain to me that they’re not seeing the results they hoped for on their Whole30, it’s nearly always because they’re overeating that 5lb bag of almonds or binging on almond butter.
 Now, we’re not counting calories here, but if you’re eating a cup of almond butter each day, you’re adding nearly 1600 calories to your day.